-- Emergency Phone System-Bell phones are located throughout PGDP.
-An emergency situation can be reported to the PSS by dialing 333 on the normal phone system.
-Emergency calls are answered by or at the C-300 Central Control Facility.
-Emergency Situations can also be reported to the PSS Office by dialing 6211 and stating: "This is an emergency." - Radios-Two-way radios are used by the PSS, Fire Services, Protective Force, and other response personnel to aid in emergency communication.
+- Plant Telephone System-Plant telephones are located throughout PGDP.
+An emergency situation can be reported to the PSS at the C-300 Central Control Facility by dialing the PSS emergency phone number at (270) 441-6333 or by dialing 333 on the plant's telephone system and stating: "This is an emergency." - Radios-Two-way radios are used by the PSS, Fire Services, Protective Force, and other response personnel to aid in emergency communication.
 Any radio at PGDP can be used to summon emergency assistance by using the dedicated emergency channel (Channel 16).
-The C-300 Central Control Facility monitors radio communications on all radio channels used at PGDP. - Public Address (PA) System-The PA system is used to communicate emergency instructions to all personnel.
-The PSS is in charge of all announcements made on the PA system. - Cellular Telephones-Most managers, technical workers, and supervisors carry cellular phones and are trained to call emergency numbers as needed. - Messenger-A messenger may be sent to the C-300 Central Control Facility to notify the PSS of an emergency, if this presents a faster means of notification.
+The C-300 Central Control Facility monitors the dedicated radio channel used to report emergencies. - Public Address (PA) System-The PA system is used to communicate emergency instructions to personnel who are located inside facilities with a PA system.
+The PSS is in charge of all announcements made on the PA system. - Cellular Telephones-Managers, technical staff, and supervisors who carry cellular phones are trained to call emergency numbers as needed. - Messenger-A messenger may be sent to the C-300 Central Control Facility to notify the PSS of an emergency, if this presents a faster means of notification.